USF World News

 Help support USF international students in crisis who have been impacted by world events (such as the conflict in Ukraine), natural disasters (such as the flooding in Pakistan), and/or changes in family or personal circumstances that cause serious financial hardship.
 Your donations help to support students struggling to pay for everyday expenses such as apartment rent, utilities, household supplies, transportation, and in some cases, travel costs.

 UNICEF supports health, nutrition, access to education, safe drinking water, sanitation and protection for children and families caught in global conflicts.

 Doctors Without Borders - Médecins Sans Frontieres (MSF)

 MSF offers a range of activities working with local volunteers, organizations, health care professionals and authorities to help people travel to health care facilities and access prescribed medications.
-Please explore the direct links to their work in Ukraine and Pakistan here.
+Find out more and donate to the most recent crisis here.

 UN Refugee Agency (UNHCR)

 This international organization provides aid such as cash assistance and opportunities for resettlement in the U.S.